cbourke/CSCE156-Lab09/readme.md

     application.

-3. The application will not display any album data until you have completed the methods in the `Album` class.
+3. The application will not display any album data until you have completed the methods in the `DataLoader` class.

     -   `public static List<Album> getAlbumSummaries()` - This method
         will query the database and get a complete list of